 Tuition: Tuition is due by the 10th of each month.
 A $5.00 late fee will be charged on all past due accounts.

 Automatic Visa Payments: parents have the opportunity to pay tuition via Visa, Master Card or debit card automatically.
 If you are interested in this feature, and have not yet signed up, please pick up a form in the lobby.
 Automatic payments will begin October 1st.

-Aerial Silks, Lyra & Trapeze Class: sign up for aerial silks class!
+Aerial Silks, Lyra Classes: sign up for aerial silks or Lyra classes!
 Cost per month is $75.00.
-Classs are held at our satellite location at 1320 B Oak Avenue.
+Classes are held at our satellite location at 2960 Maywood Drive #8.

 Parent Observation Week: Studio policy for observation states that parents and guardians may watch classes during the first full week of class each month, unless otherwise posted.
 Please be courteous to your child and instructor while in the classroom.
 We kindly ask that you not talk or allow other children to disrupt the classroom.
 NO parent observation will be held for September due to the influx of new students into classes and the children are getting acquainted with instructors.

 Dress Code: Students must be in dress code when they attend class.
 Dress code applies to all dancers in all classes.
 No Bare Midriffs!
 Dress code is not only a studio policy, but it is a part of the discipline of dance.
 When all students follow dress code, it helps set the atmosphere for the class and keeps attention focused on dancing and not on fashion.
 Students not following dress code, two classes in a row, will sit out the next class.
 Clothing is available to borrow if needed.

 Classroom Rules of Conduct: Please be aware of these rules of conduct in class.